-During a 1953 concert performance Sidney Bechet is featured playing "Royal Garden Blues" with French clarinetist Andrei Reiweiliotty and his band at the Festival Internationale des Arènes de Lutèce in Paris, France.
+Sidney Bechet performs "Royal Garden Blues" with French clarinetist Andrei Reiweiliotty and his band at the Festival Internationale des Arènes de Lutèce in Paris, France.

 After playing in the Orchestra of Noble Sissle, working with Tommy Ladnier, and appearing at Eddie Condon's Town Hall concerts in New York, by the late 1940s Sidney Bechet would have increasing difficulty finding jobs.